How to buy the best slow cooker

 How much do I need to spend on a slow cooker?

-Slow cookers aren't too expensive compared to other kitchen appliances - models we've tested range from as little as £10 up to £85.
-Some of the cheapest models have outshone pricier models in our testing - check out our list of slow cooker Best Buys to see which.
+Slow cookers aren't too expensive compared to other kitchen appliances - models we've tested range from as little as £15 up to £90.
+Some cheap slow cookers have outshone pricier models in our testing - check out our list of slow cooker Best Buys to see which.

 If you pay more you're likely to get more features, such as a bowl that is made of glass, or can be used on the hob first to sear meat.
 Pricier models usually have fancier digital controls, more timer options and some even have an auto-stir function.
 But you don't necessarily need any of these features to make a tasty stew.
 We make sure each cooker - whatever extras it has - can make a really good stew or casserole, as there's no point having a high-tech slow cooker if it can't do the basics well.